Rushi5032/Video-call-app/README.md

 It will auto detect your device and will install and run app on your device.
 But first you have to enable USB debugging from developer options and give permission to install app via USB on your device.

 ##
-I also uploaded .apk file of application. you can simply download it and install on your mobile device.
+I also uploaded .apk file of application which is in `./android/app/release/app-release.apk`. you can simply download it and install on your mobile device.